The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 What’s the difference between seamless & seamed lingerie?

 Seamless lingerie is made without visible seams, offering a smooth look under tight-fitting clothing.
-Seamed lingerie, on the other hand, has visible seams & can provide more support and/or shaping.
+Seamed lingerie, on the other hand, has visible seams and can provide more support and/or shaping.

 Voila!
 Class is dismissed 😉